• Skip to primary navigation

 This recipe makes quite a few pastries but these last for several weeks if stored well.
 Be sure to use an airtight container.
 I prefer tupperware which has a good seal.
 Line the base of the container with baking paper so that is comes up the sides a little.
 This will minimise crostoli absorbing a "plastic" smell.
 Lay a sheet over the top as well before sealing with the lid.

-Plate of fried Italian pastry - crostoli dusted with powdered sugar.
-One crostolo crumbled at the front.
+Plate of fried pastry cookies dusted with powdered sugar.

 Call these Italian fried pastries crostoli, chiacchiere, angels wings or Italian bow ties, it doesn't matter, the addiction is the same!
 Now everyone can enjoy a little bit of Italy at home.